Jellybean Pool in Glenbrook: Bushwalking and Swimming

 Warning sign at the pool

-Keep in mind that swimming in natural waterholes comes with risks that don’t apply to supervised swimming pools.
+Be mindful that swimming in natural waterholes always comes with risks that don’t apply to supervised swimming pools.

 Avoid jumping into the water, as there may be submerged rocks, and always supervise children closely when swimming.